terryaney/KatApp/scripts/readme.md

 #### IKatApp.apiAsync

-**`apiAsync(endpoint: string, apiOptions: IApiOptions, calculationSubmitApiConfiguration?: IGetSubmitApiOptions, trigger?: JQuery): Promise<IStringAnyIndexer | undefined>;`**
+**`apiAsync(endpoint: string, apiOptions: IApiOptions, trigger?: JQuery, calculationSubmitApiConfiguration?: ISubmitApiOptions): Promise<IStringAnyIndexer | undefined>;`**

-Use an [`IApiOptions`](#iapioptions) and [`IGetSubmitApiOptions`](#igetsubmitapioptions) object to submit a payload to an api endpoint and return the results on success.
+Use an [`IApiOptions`](#iapioptions) and [`ISubmitApiOptions`](#ISubmitApiOptions) object to submit a payload to an api endpoint and return the results on success.
 KatApps have the ability to call web api endpoints to perform actions that need server side processing (saving data, generating document packages, saving calculations, etc.).
 All api endpoints should return an object indicating success or failure.

 Api endpoints can return an `IApiErrorResponse` response either due to validation issues or unhandled exceptions on the server.
 When an api endpoint fails, the response object implements the following interface: